SDStuduiosLLC/The-Somewhat-Awesome-Bot/README.md

-# The Somewhat Decent Bot
+# The Somewhat Awesome Bot

+> :exclamation: Docs now avalible! https://summerisadev.github.io/tsdb-docs

 This is the home for the Discord bot that, I mean does stuff..